samchat995/samchat995/README.md

 - 🎓 Student at *Techno International Newtown*
 - 💡 Always curious about *technology & innovation*
 - 🏆 Believer in *consistency over motivation*
-- 🌱 Exploring *Full Stack Development & Databases*
+- 🌱 Exploring * AI-ML & Databases*

 > “The best way to predict the future is to create it.” – Abraham Lincoln
 > “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House